cockroachdb/docs/src/current/v23.1/changefeed-messages.md

 ### `wrapped`

 `wrapped` is the default envelope structure for changefeed messages.
-This envelope contains an array of the primary key, a top-level field for the type of message, and the current state of the row (or `null` for [deleted rows](#delete-messages)).
-Kafka sinks do not contain an array of the primary key because the key is part of the message metadata.
+This envelope contains an array of the primary key (or the key as part of the message metadata), a top-level field for the type of message, and the current state of the row (or `null` for [deleted rows](#delete-messages)).

+The message envelope contains a primary key array when your changefeed is emitting to a sink that does not have a message key as part of its protocol, e.g., cloud storage, webhook sinks, or Google Pub/Sub.
+By default, messages emitted to Kafka sinks do not have the primary key array, because the key is part of the message metadata.
+If you would like messages emitted to Kafka sinks to contain a primary key array, you can use the [`key_in_value`](create-changefeed.html#key-in-value) option.
+Refer to the following message outputs for examples of this.

 - Cloud storage sink: